SCLC Logo

 Wild Things, Inc. was founded in 1987 for the explicit purpose of housing and caring for displaced wildlife and educating the public with a message of conservation and appreciation for natural wonders.

 Drawing will be held at Shasta District Fairgrounds.
-Winner need not be present to win - $20 donation.
+Winners need not be present to win - $20 donation.
 Tickets for sale at Fairgrounds during the Equipment Expo.

 This Year’s Drawing